Having a transplant kidney biopsy: your questions answered

 What happens immediately after my biopsy?

-You will be asked for a sample of urine, so we can check for any signs of blood.
-It is important that you follow these requirements as this will reduce risk of and / or alert your doctors and nurses to bleeding complications.
+It is important that you follow the above steps, as these will reduce the risk of and / or alert your doctors and nurses to bleeding complications.

 What happens in the days following my biopsy?